jasonbot/weblog/content/weblog/babys-first-rag.md

 1. Find all the links to transcript pages on the index page,
 1. Download the transcript pages,
 1. Process the transcript data and place it in a database,
-1. Hit "next" until there is no next button, going back to the find links step.
+1. If there is a next button, click it and `GOTO 2`

 So to get a base script going, I'm going to ask Playwright to do a recording for me: